 What's scarier than a haunted house or a creepy clown?
 For millions worldwide, it's phobias - an intense, irrational fear of specific objects, situations, or activities.
 According to the American Psychiatric Association, phobias are a type of anxiety disorder that can cause individuals to go to great lengths to avoid the source of their fear, even if it's harmless.

 When we think of phobias, we often think of common fears like heights, spiders, or enclosed spaces.
-However, various stimuli can trigger phobias, from specific objects or situations to social interactions or even abstract concepts.
+While these are common phobias, they are far from the only ones.
+Phobias can range from general fears of abstract concepts to very specific situations.

 It's important to note that not all fears are phobias.
 While fears are a natural part of life, phobias are intense and persistent, lasting for six months or more.
 They also tend to cause significant distress and impairment in social, occupational, or other areas of functioning.
 In other words, phobias can seriously impact a person's quality of life and prevent them from doing things they enjoy or need to do.